 Figure 2-21 openFLE Installer: Installation Complete Window

-After the openFLE is installed, the openFLE service is started automatically and the openFLE Manager can be run by navigating to the installation folder and double clicking on the openFLEManager.exe as shown in Figure 2-22.
+After the openFLE is installed, the openFLE service is started automatically and the openFLE Manager can be run by navigating to the installation folder and double clicking on the openFLEManager.exe (Figure 2-22).
 See section 3 for information on using the openFLE.

 Figure 2-22 The openFLEManager.exe